vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 Gurūṇām api tau vandyau Sadyojyoti-Brhaspati."

-1. SIVA TANU SĀSTRA.
+1. śiva TANU SĀSTRA.

 This is the only known work of this writer.
 The only source of our information about it, is Abhinava's reference to it in the following quotation :

-"Iti nirvacanaih Sivatanuśāstre gurubhih smrto devah."
+"Iti nirvacanaih śivatanuśāstre gurubhih smrto devah."

 T. A., I, 146.